sophiamyang/sophiamyang.github.io/_sources/DS/basics/slides_github_pages.md

 ```

 Then create a Jupyter Notebook file as usual:
-- Click View-Toolbar-Slideshow to define the slide type for each cell.
+- Click View→Toolbar→Slideshow to define the slide type for each cell.
 - RISE creates a button “Enter/Exit Live Reveal Slideshow” in the top right of the toolbar.
 - Click this toolbar, you will be able to view your notebook as a slideshow.